FoodTBD/menudb/README.md

-# menudb
+# MenuDB

-## Set Up Development Environment
+## Setting Up Development Environment

     python3 -m venv env
     source env/bin/activate
     pip install -r requirements.txt

-## Generate Static HTML Pages
+## Generating HTML Pages

 Run:

     python main.py

 The program reads YAML files from the `content/` subdirectory.
-Each YAML contains the contents of a transcribed restaurant menu in "raw" form.
-The program generates HTML pages and writes them to the `output/` subdirectory.
+Each YAML contains transcribed restaurant menu data in raw form.
+From this data, the program generates static HTML pages and writes them to the `output/` subdirectory.

-During processing, each menu item name is matched with dishes defined in `data/known_dishes.tsv`, which is a snapshot copy of https://docs.google.com/spreadsheets/d/1p_pUiqP6fgpCcKsQ4Ok7WpijfDf6fmVvRuJAwMi1B1E/edit#gid=2051976005.
-(NOTE: As it's easier to edit in Google Sheets, treat Google Sheets as the canonical version and use that to overwrite `data/known_dishes.tsv`, rather than the other way around.)
+(The YAML is actually [StrictYAML](https://hitchdev.com/strictyaml/).
+Each input YAML gets validated against the schema definition in `schema.py`.)

+During processing, each menu item name is matched against data (both single word terms as well as full dish names) defined in `data/known_terms.tsv`.

+At this point, you should be able to open `output/index.html` in your web browser:

+    open output/index.html

+## Publishing (via GitHub Pages)

-Upon `git push`, all of `output/` is published (via GitHub Actions defined in `.github/`) to https://foodtbd.github.io/menudb/.
+Upon `git push`, all of `output/` is published to https://foodtbd.github.io/menudb/.
+This process is implemented via GitHub Actions (defined in `.github/`).

 ## Menu YAML

 Each YAML file contains **restaurant** metadata coupled with a **menu** definition.
-A menu contains **pages**.
+A **menu** contains **pages**.
 A page contains **sections**.
 A section contains **menu items**, a.k.a. dishes.

 ### Example